nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DRF_INSTALLS.md

 ' > .pylintrc
 ```

-In Visual Studio Code, `cmd+shift+p` and open "Preferences: Open Settings (JSON)".
+Open Visual Studio Code in the levelup directory, and then `cmd+shift+p` and open "Preferences: Open Settings (JSON)".
 Add the following configuration item to the object.

 ```json
 "python.linting.pylintArgs": [